 Poker Room Reviews > PokerStars Poker Room Review

-- Licenses in 10 jurisdictions including New Jersey, USA
+- Licenses in 10 jurisdictions including New Jersey and Pennsylvania, USA

 - Poker client for Windows, Mac, iOS, and Android

 - Only accepts US players within New Jersey and Pennsylvania

 - Limited multi-tabling support on mobile poker clients (4 to 5 tables)